piceaTech/node-gitlab-2-github/README.md

 ### projectmap

-When one renames the project while transfering so that the projects don't loose there links to the mentioned issues.
+This is useful when migrating multiple projects if they are renamed at destination.
+Provide a map from gitlab names to github names so that any cross-project references (e.g. issues) are not lost.

 ## Import limit

-Because Github has a limit of 5000 Api requests per hour one has to watch out that one doesn't get over this limit.
+Because Github has a limit of 5000 Api requests per hour one has to be careful not to go over this limit.
 I transferred one of my project with it ~ 300 issues with ~ 200 notes.
 This totals to some 500 objects excluding commits which are imported through githubs importer.
 I never got under 3800 remaining requests (while testing it two times in one hour).

 So the rule of thumb should be that one can import a repo with ~ 2500 issues without a problem.